Two plumbers were recently engulfed and injured while working in a trench that collapsed. They were outside the area protected by trench shields.

 - where there is a risk of members of the public accessing the works area, secure and stable site fencing is provided to prevent access

-- ensure, while the trench remains open, the trench and site security is inspected regularly - and as soon as possible - after any event that could affect the safety of the trench (eg a storm or ground slip).
+- while the trench remains open, the trench and site security is inspected regularly and as soon as possible after any event that could affect the safety of the trench (eg a weather event or ground slip).